vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 ### VSecM v0.31.0 (*codename: Mensa*)

-**Sep 12, 2024 – Oct 09, 2024**
+**Sep 12, 2024 - Oct 09, 2024**

 This iteration is about visibility and metrics.
-We‘ll create a `/stats` and a `/health` endpoint for **VSecM Safe** among other observability improvements.
+We'll create a `/stats` and a `/health` endpoint for **VSecM Safe** among other observability improvements.

 [Here is a list of issues that are candidate for VSecM vMensa](https://github.com/vmware-tanzu/secrets-manager/issues?q=+label%3Av0.31.0-candidate+).

 ### VSecM v0.32.0 (*codename: Norma*)

-**Oct 10, 2024 – Nov 06, 2024**
+**Oct 10, 2024 - Nov 06, 2024**

-In this iteration we’ll do a full-blown self-security assessment and publish our findings.
+In this iteration we'll do a full-blown self-security assessment and publish our findings.
 These findings will be used later for a third-party security audit.